Colleges with a Journalism Major: List of Colleges and Universities

 Many universities have established journalism organizations to provide social interaction and conversational exchanges in topics related to the field and networking with local media and public relations contacts.
 These organizations can help prepare the student for work once they graduate.

-Colleges with a Journalism Major in the U.S. by Student Enrollment
+Colleges in the U.S. by Student Enrollment

 |College/University||Student Population||Institution Type|